GrantCulbertson/BelizeSolarProject/README.md

 [Ricky's version](http://18.117.104.28/BelizeSolarProject/)

-...(please add a link to your webserver running the application)...
+(please add a link to your webserver running the application)

 Built by Richard Alvarez, .............